-Column/Field Description Inventory Items The following options enable you to filter inventory by inventory attributes.
+Column/Field Description Inventory Items The following option ns enable you to filter inventory by inventory attributes.
 Inventory Name Enter the whole or partial inventory name by which to filter the inventory display.
 For example, if you enter apache in this field, Code Insight will find all inventory items that contain the apache string in their names.
 The name filter you enter here is automatically copied to the name filter field in the Inventory Items pane on the Project Inventory tab or in the Analysis Workbench .
 Likewise, if you have entered a name filter on the Inventory Items pane, it is automatically copied to this field on the Advanced Inventory Search dialog.
 This behavior enables you to keep the name filter persistent.
 You can always change or remove this filter as necessary at these locations.
 Inventory Priority Select one or more of checkboxes (P1 , P2 , P3 , or P4) to search the inventory by inventory priority.
 For more information about inventory priority, see Inventory Priority.
+When you select multiple options for Inventory Priority , "or" logic is always applied within the field.
 Inventory Review Status Select one or more of the following checkboxes to filter the inventory display based on the review status of inventory items: Approved-Show only inventory that has been reviewed and approved, either manually by a reviewer or automatically during the auto-publish process.
 Rejected-Show only inventory that has been reviewed and rejected, either manually by a reviewer or automatically during the auto-publish process.
 Not Reviewed-Show only inventory that has not yet been reviewed.
 For more information about the review status, see Review Status of Inventory.
+When you select multiple options for Inventory Review Status , "or" logic is always applied within the field.